jpmlops/gitimportantcommands/README.md

 > Command: git log -p filename

 This lets you view not only the commit messages, author and date, but actual changes that took place in each commit.

+> git blame filename    => to find the person responsible for every line of the file

+Note: git reset --hard [commit hash code]  => to go a perticular commit

+## Three stages in git, and how to move between them

+> Sample | git reset --hard HEAD and git status -s

+As you may already know by now, a file in git can be in 3 stages:
+1. Not staged for commit
+2. Staged for commit
+3. Committed